myGat/AI-dungeon/debugCommands/readme.md

 Scripts for commands for debug purpose: allows to directly enter javascript commands during story mode.

-Crated using my devTool in this project: https://github.com/myGat/AI-dungeon/tree/master/DevTool/modules/debugCommands
+Created using my devTool in this project: https://github.com/myGat/AI-dungeon/tree/master/DevTool/modules/debugCommands

 Once in story mode on AID in a scenario using those scripts, try this: